hippokrates1337/VibeFC/backend/src/supabase/README.md

 # Supabase Module (`backend/src/supabase`)

 ## Overview
 This module provides a request-scoped `SupabaseService` for interacting with the Supabase database.
-Crucially, it initializes the Supabase client *using the authenticated user's JWT*, ensuring that database operations automatically respect Row Level Security (RLS) policies defined in your database.
+Crucially, it initializes the Supabase client by primarily using the authenticated user's JWT from the `Authorization` header, ensuring that database operations automatically respect Row Level Security (RLS) policies.

+It also includes special handling for test environments and an "admin mode," where it can utilize the `SUPABASE_SERVICE_ROLE_KEY` for broader access while still attempting to set a specific user context for RLS using a custom RPC call.

 ## Architecture

 - **`supabase.module.ts`**: Defines the NestJS module, exporting `SupabaseService`.
 - **`supabase.service.ts`**:
   - Defined with `Scope.REQUEST` to ensure a new instance is created for each incoming request.
-  - Injects the standard NestJS `REQUEST` object (typed potentially as `RequestWithUser` if you attach user data in guards) and `ConfigService`.
+  - Injects the standard NestJS `REQUEST` object and `ConfigService`.
-  - Provides a `client` getter that lazily initializes a `SupabaseClient` instance **per request**.
+  - Provides a `client` getter that lazily initializes a `SupabaseClient` instance per request.
+  - **Client Initialization**:
-  - **Client Initialization**: The client is created using the project's `SUPABASE_URL` and `SUPABASE_ANON_KEY`.
-The service extracts the JWT from the `Authorization: Bearer <token>` header of the current request and configures the client instance with this token using the `global.headers` option.
-This means all operations using this client instance are performed *as the authenticated user*.
+    - The client is created using `SUPABASE_URL` and a key determined by the operating mode:
+      - **Standard Mode**: Uses `SUPABASE_ANON_KEY` and the user's JWT from the `Authorization: Bearer <token>` header.
+All operations are performed *as the authenticated user*.
+      - **Test Mode (`IS_TEST_ENVIRONMENT=true`)**: May use `SUPABASE_SERVICE_ROLE_KEY` if available, otherwise `SUPABASE_ANON_KEY`.
+It attempts to use the JWT from the header if present.
+If `request.user.userId` is available (e.g., from a mock guard in tests), it may call `setAuthContext` to establish RLS for that user.
+      - **Admin Mode (`SUPABASE_ADMIN_MODE=true`)**: Always uses `SUPABASE_SERVICE_ROLE_KEY`.
+It bypasses JWT validation for the client connection itself but uses `setAuthContext` with `request.user.userId` (if available) to set the RLS user context.
+This allows admin operations to be performed with elevated privileges while still respecting RLS as if a specific user is acting.
+  - **RLS Context Setting (`setAuthContext` and `set_auth_user_id` RPC)**:
+    - The service includes a private `setAuthContext(userId: string)` method.
+    - This method calls a custom PostgreSQL RPC function named `set_auth_user_id` in your Supabase database.
+    - The purpose of this RPC call is to set the `auth.uid()` (or an equivalent session variable) for the current database transaction/connection.
+This is crucial in test/admin modes where the connection might be established with a service role key, but RLS policies still need to operate based on a specific application user's ID.
+  - **User Information**: The service attempts to access user information (especially `userId`) from `request.user`, which should be populated by an upstream authentication guard.
-  - **No Service Role Key**: The client provided by this service uses the **anon key** combined with the user's JWT.
-It **does not** use the `service_role` key, preventing accidental RLS bypass in typical application code.
+  - **No Service Role Key in Standard Operations**: In its default operational mode (not test or admin mode), the client uses the **anon key** combined with the user's JWT.

 - **Authentication Guard (e.g., `JwtAuthGuard`)**:
   - While not part of this module, a guard running *before* this service is instantiated in the request lifecycle is responsible for validating the incoming JWT.